Lattice-Automation/primers/README.md

 penalty_offtarget: float = 20.0
 ```

-### Offtargets
+### Off-targets

-Offtargets are defined as a subsequence within one mismatch of the last 10bp of a primer's 3' end.
+Off-targets are defined as a subsequence within one mismatch of the last 10bp of a primer's 3' end.
 This is experimentally supported by:

 > Wu, J. H., Hong, P. Y., & Liu, W. T. (2009).
 Quantitative effects of position and type of single mismatch on single base primer extension.
 Journal of microbiological methods, 77(3), 267-275

-By default, primers are checked for offtargets within the `seq` parameter passed to `primers.primers(seq)`.
+By default, primers are checked for off-targets within the `seq` parameter passed to `primers.primers(seq)`.
 But the primers can be checked against another sequence if it's passed through the `offtarget_check` argument.
 This is useful when PCR'ing a subsequence of a larger DNA sequence; for example: a plasmid.

 ```python
 seq = "AATGAGACAATAGCACACACAGCTAGGTCAGCATACGAAA"